AmolKolhe147/HTML-CSS-Project--Mobile-Tab-Navigation/README.md

 - At the end we have set the properties on **p tag** inside li of nav and then on hover of tabs we have set the color.

+**## JavaScript Part**

+- On the click of every tab of Mobile navigation we have applied show and hide properties.
+When we click on any tab it shows an different images in every tab.

+- We have used **querySelector** to select all the images using **class content**.
+Also we have selected the **ul list** inside the **nav** using querySelector.

+- I have created two functions **hideAllItems** to hide all the images and ul list.

+- Then i have created one more function to show only clicked part of Mobile tab navigation and other everything will be hide.